Family’s car ‘doing U-turn’ at time of fatal Wexford crash

 Garda Bolger said an investigation reconstruction showed Douglas Alexander Jnr had an adequate view to see the oncoming truck.
 “The first view would have allowed the car to clear the path of the Scania truck safely.”

-County Wexford Coroner Dr Sean Nixon recommended a verdict of accidental death in each case, which the jury agreed with.
+County Wexford Coroner Dr Sean Nixon, who heard the dead driver had no alochol in his system and there was no evidence of him holding a mobile phone, recommended a verdict of accidental death in each case, which the jury agreed with.

 Dr Nixon said there was no evidence that Mr Caulfield was responsible for the accident, describing it as a tragic case.